ACastel21/MGT-ML-FINAL-PROJECT-DEFECT-DATA-ML/README.md

 - `PLACEHOLDERFORPRESENTATIONSLIDES.pptx`: Project overview & findings
 - `PLACEHOLDERFORSCREENRECORDING.mp4`: Screen recording of code + narration
 - `PLACEHOLDERFORAUDIO.mp3`: Audio explanation of logic

+## Summary
+This project explores how clustering, classification, and pattern discovery techniques can be applied to improve insights into manufacturing defects, helping identify trends and support quality control decisions.

 ##  How to Run
 1. Clone this repo and open in GitHub Codespace